tomkren/pikater/docs/guide_admin/wiki/01-Installation.md

 `rvm install 1.9.3`
 `rvm use 1.9.3`

+Notes:
-NOTE 1: Gollum should be compatible with newer Ruby versions and you can use them but 1.9.3 is recommended so we will use it.
+* Gollum should be compatible with newer Ruby versions and you can use them but 1.9.3 is recommended so we will use it.
-NOTE 2: When opening a new shell window, RVM will use the "default" Ruby.
+* When opening a new shell window, RVM will use the "default" Ruby.
 To avoid accidental confusions and possibly even errors while setting up / maintaining Gollum, you should set the Ruby you wish to use with Gollum as default, e.g. `rvm use 1.9.3 --default`.

 ### Create a new gemset for the installed Ruby